mmistakes/minimal-mistakes/_drafts/project-loom.md

 08:42:10.175 [] INFO in.rcard.virtual.threads.App - VirtualThread[#23]/runnable@ForkJoinPool-1-worker-2 | I'm done with the water
 ```

-As we can see, threads created in this way have not a name, and it can be difficult to debug errors without it.
-We can overcome this problem just by using the `ThreadPerTaskExecutor` factory method that takes a `ThreadFactory` as parameter:
+As we can see, threads created this way do not have a name, and it can be difficult to debug errors without a name.
+We can overcome this problem just by using the `ThreadPerTaskExecutor` factory method that takes a `ThreadFactory` as a parameter:

 ```java
 @SneakyThrows